 Fort Scott is a somewhat small city located in the state of Kansas.
 With a population of 7,565 people and three associated neighborhoods, Fort Scott is the 48th largest community in Kansas.
-Fort Scott has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Fort Scott has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-As is often the case in a small city, Fort Scott doesn't have a public transportation system that people use for their commute.
+Fort Scott is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Fort Scott are slightly better educated than the national average of 21.84% for all cities and towns, with 21.69% of adults in Fort Scott having a bachelor's degree or advanced degree.